McCarthy dings Biden: Notice mask orders ended 'Gasoline went to $7, and they wanted change in news'

 House Republican Conference Chairwoman Elise Stefanik also joined 'Hannity' after replacing Rep. Cheney

-House Minority Leader Kevin McCarthy, House Minority Whip Steve Scalise, and newly-minted House Republican Conference Chairwoman Elise Stefanik joined "Hannity" on Friday for their first joint interview since the latter unseated Rep. Elizabeth Cheney, R-Wyo., from her leadership post.
+House Minority Leader Kevin McCarthy, House Minority Whip Steve Scalise, and newly-minted House Republican Conference Chairwoman Elise Stefanik joined "Hannity" on Friday for their first joint interview since the latter unseated Rep. Liz Cheney, R-Wyo., from her leadership post.

 McCarthy, R-Calif., criticized President Joe Biden amid a sudden about-face in his administration's mask mandates.
 CDC Director Rochelle Walensky announced earlier that vaccinated Americans no longer must wear masks in public settings.

 As McCarthy alluded to, blackhat hackers reportedly residing in Russia stymied Colonial Pipeline's operations – which supply nearly half of the east coast's oil.
-Gas stations from the deep South to at least as far north as Reistertown, Md., have experienced outages of gasoline.
+Gas stations from the deep South to at least as far north as Reisterstown, Md., have experienced outages of gasoline.

 "I see Joe as out of it, a little checked out.
 I am concerned that I am not the only one that sees it," host Sean Hannity told McCarthy, following a bipartisan White House meeting the leader attended.